0xMorph/Blockchain-Notes/ImmuneFi Medium/Intro to ERC Token Standards.md

 No longer follows `(approve + transferFrom)` ERC20 multistep standards to transfer the tokens to the contract.
 Gas efficient solution requiring only 1 transaction to transfer tokens to a contract.

-ERC223 introduces a callback function for the receiving contract to handle incoming tokens via the `tokenReceived` function
+ERC223 introduces a callback function for the receiving contract to handle incoming tokens via the `tokenReceived` function.
+Users can add custom logic to accept or reject tokens arriving at their contract address with that `tokenReceived` function.
+If they don't have that function, the transaction reverts, preventing accidental transfers to non-supported standard contracts.

+This is how `transfer()` function looks for ERC223.